canonical/microcloud/doc/reference/index.rst

 If you want to add further machines after the initial initialisation, you can use the :command:`microcloud add` command.

+For networking, MicroCloud requires a dedicated network interface and an uplink network that is an actual L2 subnet.
+See :ref:`explanation-networking` for more information.

 .. _snaps:

 Snaps